shanujaiswal/Practice_Project/InGeneral Terms in coding.md

 # --i
 --> This is the pre-decrement operator.
 It decreases the value of i by 1, but returns the decremented value.
 --> If i = 5, --i will first decrement i to 4 and then return 4.

+# $0
+--> It is a special variable in the browser's developer tools (DevTools).
+It represents the currently selected DOM element in the Elements panel.